sciZer0/7/v/README.md

 <h2 align="center">Context</h2>
 <p align="center">In Brief</p>

-The Worldcoin project has the potential to very soon change the promotion of global b2p projects — especially, global web projects — and the lives of billions of people significantly.
+The Worldcoin project has the potential to change very soon the promotion of global b2p projects — especially, global web projects — and the lives of billions of people significantly.

-The team behind the Worldcoin project — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO — is building the **biggest-ever, global, user base** — also, a global distribution system for everything.
+The team behind the Worldcoin project

+* — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO —

+is building the **biggest-ever, global, user base** — also, a global distribution system for everything.

 This all involves creating Public Addresses of people worldwide.